 We understand that the key to your child's academic success is to work closely with home as one big team.
-Therefore we look forward to informal chats at our various parent/college events during the college year.
+Therefore we provide lots of opportunities for parents to discuss student progress throughout the college year including IEP reviews and parents evenings.
+We believe that the views of the child should be sought and taken into account and that parents have a vital role to play in supporting their child's education.